edoparo/k8s-workshop/presentation/k8s.md

 ---

-# Services & Ingress 🌐
+# Service 🌐

-### How can people view my beautiful application?
+#### How can people view my beautiful application?

-A [Service](https://kubernetes.io/docs/concepts/services-networking/service/) allows to decouple the network layer ftom the backend application, since Pods may be killed, moved from Node to Node and so on.
+A [Service](https://kubernetes.io/docs/concepts/services-networking/service/) allows to decouple the network layer from the backend application, since Pods may be killed, moved from Node to Node and so on.

 Among others, Service type can be: